 Search engine optimization (SEO) is the practice of writing content that can be picked up and shown in search engine algorithms.
-Search engine traffic is valuable, because these users have “search intent,” meaning they are actively seeking out an answer to a question or a solution to a problem.
+Search engine traffic is considered to be very valuable, because these users have “search intent,” meaning they are actively seeking out an answer to a question or a solution to a problem.

 Key Takeaways